av2048/LearnMate/README.md

 # Screenshots (Add at least 3)

-[this screenshot shows the daily planner of the student.](dp.png) lg.png -this screenshot shows the login page. sp.png- this screenshot shows the studentPortal freze.png- this screenshot shows when the students studies continuously for long hours it will freeze and ask them to take a break. pomo.png- this screenshot shows the pomodoro technique
+[this screenshot shows the daily planner of the student.](dp.png) lg.png -[this screenshot shows the login page.] sp.png- this screenshot shows the studentPortal freze.png- this screenshot shows when the students studies continuously for long hours it will freeze and ask them to take a break. pomo.png- this screenshot shows the pomodoro technique